wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ProgrammingLanguage/Rust/Rust-Reference.md

 * [2017-Rust Essentials-Second Edition #Book#](https://parg.co/UPI): Leverage the functional programming and concurrency features of Rust and speed up your application development.

 - [2016-Algorithm Cookbook in Rust #Book#](https://github.com/EbTech/rust-algorithms): A collection of classic data structures and algorithms, emphasizing beauty and clarity over full generality.

+* [2016-Rust-101](https://www.ralfj.de/projects/rust-101/main.html): This is Rust-101, a small tutorial for the Rust language.
+It is intended to be an interactive, hands-on course: I believe the only way to really learn a language is to write code in it, so you should be coding during the course.